 Tabu (1931, USA)

-EDIT (May 2016): I’ve upgraded this from 3.5 stars (which I gave it when I reviewed it back in December 2013) to 4.5 because I’ve realised upon rewatching that it is clearly one of my favourite films.
+EDIT (May 2016): I’ve upgraded this from good (which I gave it when I reviewed it back in December 2013) to excellent because I’ve realised upon rewatching that it is clearly one of my favourite films.
 It is just such sheer delight to watch Sarah Paulson and David Hyde Pierce in particular.

 The leads are stylishly iconic journalist Catcher Block (Ewan McGregor) and arriviste naïf and newly-published author Barbara Novak (Renée Zellweger), who do their best Rock Hudson and Doris Day impressions — appropriate, given that the film takes its most visible cues from such period comedies as Pillow Talk (1959).
 Yet, as much as you may imagine that I appreciate McGregor’s mellifluous name, I’ve never been a huge fan of either him or Zellweger as actors.
 It’s not that they have great chemistry here, but they certainly do both look the part.
 They wear the clothes well, in other words, and show a fair amount of gameness in putting across such gurning caricatured characters, blending effortlessly into the saturated colours of the mise en scène.